uwinelly/On-premises-Active-Directory-/README.md

      1) DC-1 Domain Controller which will be running windows server
      2) Client-1 running windows 10

+We will go ahead and set Domain Controller’s NIC Private IP address to be static

 We are going to instaure Active Directory on DC-1 and then we will be joining the Client-1 to the DC-1 Domain.